 None of it happened.
 Absolutely none of it.

-Here are just some of the failed commitments to the LGBT community made by this last Conservative administration:
+Here are just some of the failed commitments to the LGBT community made by the last Conservative administration:

 Prejudice: - No trial of innovative ways to tackle deep-seated prejudices in our communities.